stubs/.dotfiles/README.md

 ## 📝 Notes

+- **One Command Setup**: Simply run `./setup.sh` for complete installation - it handles everything including uv installation and running the justfile
+- **No Just Installation Needed**: The justfile uses `uvx` in its shebang to automatically fetch and run `just`, so you don't need to install it separately
-- **Backup First**: If you have existing dotfiles, back them up before running bootstrap
+- **Backup First**: If you have existing dotfiles, back them up before running setup - the deploy step removes conflicting files!
 - **Review Brewfiles**: Check the Brewfile contents before installation - they install a lot of software
 - **Internet Required**: Initial setup downloads several GB of tools and applications
 - **Time Required**: First-time setup takes 30-60 minutes depending on your internet speed
-- **Shell Change**: The script changes your shell to bash - if you prefer zsh, skip that step
+- **Shell Change**: The setup changes your shell to bash - if you prefer zsh, skip that step or use individual justfile commands instead of setup.sh
+- **Bootstrap.sh Deprecated**: The original `bootstrap.sh` script is deprecated in favor of the streamlined `setup.sh` workflow

 ---